Windows 7 AppLocker Executive Overview

 Windows 7 AppLocker

 Windows 7 addresses the growing desire for application control solutions in the enterprise with the introduction of AppLocker: a simple and flexible mechanism that allows administrators to specify exactly what is allowed to run in their desktop environment.
-As a result, AppLocker provides not only security protections but also operational and compliance benefits by allowing administrators to:
+As a result, AppLocker provides operational and compliance benefits by allowing administrators to:

 Prevent unlicensed software from running in the desktop environment if the software is not on the allowed list